DO3SWW/ultrasonic-library/README.md

-Ultrasonic HC-SR04 Library for Arduino
+Ultrasonic HC-SR04 Library with Timeout and adjustable Temperature for Arduino
 ===================

 This is a simple to use Arduino Library for the Ultrasonic HC-SR04 Module.